tevang/keras-neural-graph-fingerprint/README.md

 of Keras to correct for this.

-The tensor representation used in this repository does not have these downsides, and allows for many modificiations of Duvenauds algorithm (there is a lot to explore).
+The tensor representation used in this repository does not have these downsides, and allows for many modifications of Duvenauds algorithm (there is a lot to explore).

 Their representation may be optimised for the regular algorithm, but at a first glance, the tensor implementation seems to perform reasonably fast (check out